69Lupanar/Love-on-the-battlefield/README.md

 # Love on the battlefield
-AA dodgebal-themed dating simulator made with Unity 6.
+A dodgebal-themed dating simulator made with Unity 6.